geoscript/geoscript-js/doc/api/raster.rst

     :arg projection: :class:`proj.Projection` The target Projection

-    Reproject a Raster from one Projection to anothet Projection.
+    Reproject a Raster from one Projection to another Projection.

+.. function:: Raster.reclassify(ranges, options)

+    :arg ranges: `Array` An array of object literals with required min, max, and value properties. minIncluded and maxIncluded are optional.

+    :arg options: `Object` An object literal with optional band and noData values.

+    Reclassify the values of the Raster.

 :class:`raster.Band`
 ====================